Halifax Peninsula Core Streets Review

 Benefits

-• Guides the design of transit priority measures that could support future Bus Rapid Transit (BRT) service.
+• guides the design of transit priority measures that are envisioned to support Bus Rapid Transit (BRT) service

-• Examines the efficiency and reliability of heavy trucks traveling to and from Halifax Port Authority facilities.
+• improves the efficiency and reliability of trucks traveling to/from Halifax Port Authority facilities

 Status

 The review will include detailed modelling work using the activity-based travel demand model owned by Link Nova Scotia and HRM.
-The tool simulates how, when and where people travel.
+Based on census and travel survey data, the tool simulates how, when and where people travel, and allows for the testing of transportation projects and their impact without investment or construction, road closures, and detours.

 A map displaying the streets to be included in the core streets review.